 With some programmable thermostats, you can program a separate schedule for weekends and weekdays.
 Others let you select different settings for vacations and every day of the week.
 You can also choose a smart thermostat.
 These devices can communicate wirelessly with cameras and motion sensors to learn your family’s routine over time and make changes automatically.

 You can also control a smart thermostat through your computer or smartphone.
-Many devices can remind you when you need to change your air filter or take care of other maintenance.
-Some can also monitor your energy use and let you know if power consumption increases suddenly.
+Many devices can remind you when to change your air filter or perform other maintenance.
+Some can monitor your energy use and tell you if power consumption increases suddenly.
 That way, you can get a professional to care for any problems causing the increased power use.

 Insulation is essential for keeping your home comfortable during cold weather.
 Pests and wear can eventually lead to leaks, and the insulation available today is much better than it was decades ago.
 If you have an older home, adding additional insulation or replacing your existing insulation could help you save energy ad increase the value of your home.